There will be unmarked spoilers for those who haven't read the light novels.

 - Fiery Redhead: She's quite hotheaded and can alternate between both Tsundere types depending on the ribbons she wears.
 It's taken to a literal level when she reveals herself to be the Spirit codenamed Efreet.

-- First-Episode Spoiler: She's revealed to be the commander of the Fraxinus in the first chapter/episode.
+- First-Episode Twist: She's revealed to be the commander of the Fraxinus in the first chapter/episode.
 The fact that she and Shido are Not Blood Siblings can also count as this in the light novel.

 - Foreshadowing: Anyone who pays attention to her eyes in the anime and light novels can easily tell that it has whitened pupils, and once Tohka finally appears, it's clear those are a Spirit's eyes.